dwyl/image-classifier/README.md

 Source: <https://dockyard.com/blog/2023/03/07/audio-speech-recognition-in-elixir-with-whisper-bumblebee?utm_source=elixir-merge>

 We use a form to capture the audio and use the MediaRecorder API.
 The Javascript code is triggered by an attached hook _Audio_ declared in the HTML.
 We use a `live_file_input` and will append the code server side.
+We also let the user listen to his audio by adding an embedded audio element `<audio>` in the HTML.
+Its source is the audio blob as an URL object.

+We also add a spinner to display that the transcription process is running, in the same way as we did for the captioning process.
+We introduce a Phoenix component to avoid code duplication.

 ```html
 # /lib/app_web/live/page_live.html.heex